Bunnies behavior around your couch can be complicated and hard to control however it is important to get the upper hand

 The best way to control your bunnies behavior is to direct them with some gentle discipline and encourage them towards some acceptable alternatives and in this guide we show you the common ways bunny parents go about this.

-We also have some great ideas how to enrich you bunnies environment with lots of alternative to play with as well as how to set these out around your home to get the most from them.
+We also have some great ideas on how to enrich you bunnies environment with lots of alternatives to play with as well as how to set these out around your home to get the most from them.

 Bunnies like to have areas of shelter to feel safe

 So if you are tired of fighting your bunny over the couch, learn how to guide your bunny by reinforcing good behavior so you can both relax at home together.